KarenCh23/Butterfly-effect/README.md

 ###

-<p align="left">Butterfly-effect is a landing page project for self-care application, including Three.js scroll-driven animations with description based on butterfly-effect concept that invite users to get the app.</p>
+<p align="left">Butterfly-effect is a landing page project for self-care / mental health application, including Three.js scroll-driven animations with description based on butterfly-effect concept that invite users to get the app.</p>

 ###